 The Minor Injury Unit at Ysbyty Cwm Cynon can be contacted via 01443 715200.
 The unit is open 9 am to 5pm (Monday to Friday).
 The unit is closed weekends and Bank Holidays.

 Address: New Road, Mountain Ash CF45 4DG

-The Minor Injury Unit at Ysbyty Cwm Rhondda is open 9 am to 4.30 pm (Monday to Friday) excluding Bank Holidays.
-Please note, appointments have to be made for this service by ringing 01443 444 075.
+The Minor Injury Unit at Ysbyty Cwm Rhondda is open 8:30am to 4.30pm (Monday to Friday) excluding Bank Holidays.
+The Unit will only see patients who are over 1 year old.

 If you require a Dentist out of hours, please ring: 0300 123 5060.

 In a life-threatening emergency e.g. breathing difficulties, suspected heart attack, heavy blood loss, serious injury, severe burns, loss of consciousness – ring 999.